 ISA (Individual Savings Account)

-A savings account which is not taxed by the Government, launched on 6th April 1999 as the replacement for PEPs and TESSAs.
-The Government sets a limit on the amount of money you can save in any one tax year.
+is a savings account which is not taxed by the government, launched on 6th April 1999 as the replacement for PEPs and TESSAs.
+The government sets a limit on the amount of money you can save in any one tax year.
 The tax year runs from 6 April one year until 5 April the following year.

-The day when an account reaches the end of its term.
+The day when an account reaches the end of its fixed term.

 Net Interest Rate (to 5 April 2016)

-An account which requires a specific period of notice to be given by the account holder before money can be withdrawn without penalty.
+An account which requires a specific period of notice to be given by the account holder before money can be withdrawn.

 Per annum, means every year.

 The personal savings allowance is the amount of interest you can earn on your savings without paying tax.
 Your allowance depends on whether you're a basic, higher or additional-rate tax payer.
 Interest from ISAs doesn't count towards this allowance.

 The PRA is a part of the Bank of England and is a regulatory body responsible for the prudential regulation and supervision of banks, building societies, credit unions, insurers and major investment firms.

 R85 Form (to 5 April 2016)